Home Blog Third party cookies: What happens when websites share your data

 Alternatives to third-party cookies

 The advertising and analytics industries are developing numerous alternatives to third-party cookies.
-These solutions aim to maintain targeting capabilities while addressing privacy concerns, though with mixed success.
+These solutions aim to maintain targeting capabilities and deliver targeted ads while addressing privacy concerns, though with mixed success.

 Browser-based targeting keeps user interest data locally in the browser rather than sending it to external servers.
 Google’s Privacy Sandbox includes several such proposals: